Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 - The impact of Pupil Premium expenditure is monitored and evaluated through the use of termly lesson observations, scrutiny of children’s work, half termly meetings with support and teaching staff to evaluate the impact of specific interventions.

-- Performance management objectives for staff related to the use of additional adults.
+- Performance management objectives for staff are related to raising awareness of emotional health and wellbeing.

 Barriers to Learning.